-A HIPAA-covered health plan or its agent have the option of creating a "Companion Guide" that describes the specifics of how it will implement the HIPAA transactions.
-The Companion Guide is in addition to and supplements the ASC X12 TR3 Implementation Guide adopted for use under HIPAA.
+A HIPAA-covered health plan or its agent have the option of creating a "companion guide" that describes the specifics of how it will implement the HIPAA transactions.
+The companion guide is in addition to and supplements the X12 TR3 Implementation Guide.

-Currently HIPAA-covered health plans or their agents have independently created Companion Guides that vary in format and structure.
-Such variance can be confusing to trading partners/providers who must review numerous Companion Guides along with the ASC X12 TR3 Implementation Guides.
-To address this issue, CAQH CORE developed the CAQH CORE v5010 Master Companion Guide Template for health plans or information sources.
-Using this template, health plans and information sources can ensure that the structure of their Companion Guide is similar to other health plan's documents, making it easier for providers to find information quickly as they consult each health plan's document on these important industry EDI transactions.
+Historically, HIPAA-covered health plans or their agents have independently created companion guides that vary in format and structure.
+Such variance can be confusing to trading partners/providers who must review numerous companion guides along with the X12 TR3 Implementation Guides.
+To address this issue, CAQH CORE developed the CAQH CORE Master Companion Guide Template for health plans or their agents.
+Using this template, health plans and their agents can ensure that the structure of their companion guide is similar to other health plan's documents, making it easier for providers to find information quickly as they consult each health plan's document on these important industry EDI transactions.

 Developed with input from multiple health plans, system vendors, provider representatives, and health care/HIPAA industry experts, this template organizes information into several simple sections - General Information (Sections 1-9) and Transaction-Specific Information (Section 10) - accompanied by an appendix.
-Note that the Companion Guide template is presented in the form of an example from the viewpoint of a fictitious Acme Health Plan.
+Note that the companion guide template is presented in the form of an example from the viewpoint of a fictitious Acme Health Plan.

 Although CAQH CORE believes that a standard template/common structure is desirable, it recognizes that different HIPAA-covered health plans may have different requirements.
-The CAQH CORE v5010 Master Companion Guide template gives health plans the flexibility to tailor the document to meet their particular needs.
+The CAQH CORE Master Companion Guide template gives health plans the flexibility to tailor the document to meet their particular needs.